We are extremely excited to have launched a new Phonics Scheme at Nether Hall School in September 2021.

 At Nether Hall, we all have a clear understanding that reading is not just about phonics.
 We work hard to ensure that we promote a language-rich environment where reading is promoted for pupils working at all levels.
 Here are some examples of how we do this –

-If you would like any further information on how we deliver ‘Reading’ at our school, please contact our Assistant Headteacher, Min Sanghera email@example.com
+If you would like any further information on how we deliver ‘Reading’ at our school, please contact our Deputy Headteacher, Min Sanghera email@example.com